 The Cabell Huntington Hospital Foundation is run and managed by Cabell Huntington Hospital staff.
 This keeps the Foundation’s operating expenses at a minimum and allows us to be the best possible stewards of resources you invest in helping people.

-Bradley is Vice President of the Cabell Huntington Hospital Foundation.
-Hired in the fall of 2014, Bradley’s primary goal is to raise $6 million to complete the initial construction of the Hoops Family Children’s Hospital.
-Before coming to the Foundation, he started and ran the consulting agency Burck Communications, where his specialty was helping nonprofits craft strategic development and marketing plans to maximize their fundraising efforts.
+Bradley is Vice President for Corporate, Foundation and Donor Philanthropy for Mountain Health Network.
+In that role, he is responsible for the fundraising of all the Foundations in the Network.
+He joined the Cabell Huntington Hospital Foundation in the fall of 2014, Bradley’s primary goal is to raise $6 million to complete the initial construction of the Hoops Family Children’s Hospital.
+Before coming to Mountain Health, he started and ran the consulting agency Burck Communications, where his specialty was helping nonprofits craft strategic development and marketing plans to maximize their fundraising efforts.
 Bradley is the author of two books, Conquering Nonprofit Chaos and You Can Ask.
 He also has a fundraising podcast on iTunes.
 Bradley is the co-founder of Forever Changed International, an organization that specializes in orphan care in Latin America.
 In addition, he has worked in management for several nonprofit organizations around the country.
 He has taught in the District of Columbia public schools and served as a legislative and communications assistant for two members of the United States House of Representatives.
 Bradley holds a B.S. in communication from Liberty University and a master’s in strategic communication from Seton Hall University.
 He also holds a certification in Search Engine Optimization and is a red belt in Tae Kwon Do.
-He sits on the boards of the Facing Hunger Food Bank and Forever Changed International.
-He also coaches and plays for the Ice Cream Team which plays in the Jewel City Kickball League.
-When Bradley is not working, you will find him on his back porch playing the ukulele, reading books on theology and history, talking with his daughter, or sword-fighting with his son.
+He sits on the boards of the Huntington City Mission, Goodwill of KYOWVA, and Covenant School.
+When Bradley is not working, you will find him playing Archery Tag or sitting on his back porch playing the ukulele, reading books on theology and history, talking with his daughter, or sword-fighting with his son.
 He and his wife, Dr. Cari Burck, have two children and make their home in Huntington, West Virginia.
-Contact Bradley.
+Bradley Burck- (304) 526-2658 or Contact Bradley.